WRITING STYLE: 4/5

-Jangshersingh.com is a story of India’s top rated junior tennis player, a Punjabi by heart and nature, who one fine day was marvelling in the glory of teenage years by getting cosy with his girlfriend in the fields outside his sleepy ancestral hamlet.
+Jangshersingh.com is a story of India’s top-rated junior tennis player, a Punjabi by heart and nature, who one fine day was marvelling in the glory of teenage years by getting cosy with his girlfriend in the fields outside his sleepy ancestral hamlet.

 Singh knows that he is at the top of his game and his future is at stake in this event but little does he know that somewhere in Australia, the fate of two fellow Indians also depend on his performance.
 Their lives and their dear future now hang on the tournament’s outcome.

 Equal doses of adventure, drama and thrill make the book a winner and then there is a little bit of emotional quotient too which makes for the icing on the cake.

 The only drawback for me was the language, but I guess to retain the originality of theme it was required of the author to make use of the accented and adapted version of the English spoken by Indians in Australia.